John Donkin

 John Donkin (1802–1854) was a British engineer.
-He was a son of Bryan Donkin and worked in this father's company in Bermondsey, primarily on paper-making equipment.
-He married Caroline Hawes, granddaughter of William Hawes, notable as founder of the Royal Humane Society.
+He was a son of Bryan Donkin and worked in his father's company in Bermondsey, primarily on paper-making equipment.
+He married Caroline Hawes, granddaughter of William Hawes, a founder of the Royal Humane Society.
 Caroline Hawes was the sister of Sir Benjamin Hawes, brother-in-law of Isambard Kingdom Brunel.

 John Donkin was the father of Bryan Donkin Junior and grandfather of Sydney Donkin.
 He was first cousin of William Fishburn Donkin.